drefixs/sublime-behat-completions/README.md

 ## Usage

 To use the completions simply type Given, When, Then, And or But and hit tab to open the quick panel with a listing of all available steps.

-Type in the quick panel to filter the steps.
-Hit enter to select a step or escape to cancel.
+Type in the quick panel to filter the steps and hit enter to select a step.